Managing Museum Collections at the Collections Storage Facility (CSF)

 Process changes

-• Confirm CSF visit approval & details to the CSF Cross-Collections Staff
+• Confirm CSF visit approval & details to the CSF Staff

-• Liaise with CSF Cross-Collection staff to plan & carry out collections care
+• Liaise with CSF staff to plan & carry out collections care

 • New process to schedule & facilitate visits

-• Expansion of existing processes to the new chamber 5
+• Adoption and expansion of existing processes to the new chamber 5

 System access